+Calculation of the No-Program Score

-The no-program score differs slightly, depending on whether it is a replace-on-burnout measure or early replacement.
-For replace on burnout, the no-program score is assessed using a key question that asks the respondent to gauge their likelihood of purchasing the exact same item (e.g., make, model, efficiency) had the program not existed.
-A respondent stating the likelihood of purchasing the same exact item as a 5 on a scale of 0 to 10 results in a preliminary no-program score of 5.
+The No-Program Score differs slightly, depending on whether it is a Replace OnBurnout measure or early replacement.
+For Replace On Burnout, the No-Program score is assessed using a key question that asks the respondent to gauge their likelihood of purchasing the exact same item (e.g., make, model, efficiency) had the program not existed.
+A respondent stating the likelihood of purchasing the same exact item as a 5 on a scale of 0 to 10 is assigned a Preliminary No-Program score of 5.